-A determination as to a district's status as a Special Taxing Unit, Developed District or Developing District will be made by the Board of Directors on an annual basis.
-With respect to the District's 2021 tax rate, the District has been classified as a Developing District.
-With respect to the District's 2022 tax rate, the District currently anticipates that it will be classified as a Developing District.
+A determination as to a district's status as a Special Taxing Unit, Developed District or Developing District will be made by the Board of Directors on an annual basis With respect to the District's 2022 tax rate, the District currently anticipates that it will be classified as a Developing District.
 The District cannot give any assurances as to what its classification will be at any point in time or whether the District's future tax rates will result in a total tax rate that will reclassify the District into a new classification and new election calculation.